xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 Today it is studied mainly in Computer Science "Theory B".

-BTW -- it is "Theory B"
+By the way, it is "Theory B"
 not because it is less important than "Theory A" but because of a Handbook of Theoretical Computer Science which was published in two volumes "A" and "B"